TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/01_lesson/do_now.md

 1. Write down what was printed out.
 What type is `my_dictionary`?
 2. Add a line of code that will print the definition of `'chair'`, then run the code again.
-3. Write down what happens if you use `my_dictionary['kittens']`?
+3. Write down what happens if you use `my_dictionary['kittens']`.
 What do you think that error means?